WINE LIBRARY

 The nose bears fresh strawberry and hints of roses.
 This dry rosé was made very much in the European tradition with no residual sugar.
 The palate follows the nose and adds tart red currant on the finish.

-This wine is delicious and crisp with enough acidity and body to pair with slightly spicy dishes, smokey dishes and salty dishes, such as smoked salmon with crème fraiche and capers.
+This wine is delicious and crisp with enough acidity and body to pair with slightly spicy dishes, smokey dishes, or salty dishes such as smoked salmon with crème fraiche and capers.
 It is, of course, delightful and refreshing all by itself.
 Serve well chilled.
-Best before 2026.

 — D.A.Ranch Team